 I really want to give it 5 stars, but there are important scenarios where I wanted him to provide answers.

-How can one be truthful when “the system is broken?”
-When you know that a lie avoids nonsensical red tape but you know the truth doesn’t.
+- How to be truthful when “the system is broken?”
+When lying avoids nonsensical red tape but you know the truth doesn’t.

-When ou know that not lying will get you in an endless, sterile argument.
-How do you balance “telling the truth” with “being mindful of your time?”
+- When not lying will get you in an endless, sterile argument; how to balance “telling the truth” with “being mindful of your time?”

 James Clear addressed the latter in his newsletter.
 That’s exactly the kind of answer I wanted in the book.
 Here’s his take on it: